Last reviewed: 2026-04-12

 Planning ahead

-The Forecast tab shows NOAA's 3-day Kp prediction.
+The Forecast tab on the dashboard shows NOAA's 3-day Kp prediction.
 If a storm is expected tomorrow, you can schedule accordingly — demanding work during quiet hours, recovery time during active ones.
 It's electromagnetic weather forecasting, and it's more useful than most people realize.

 Where the Numbers Come From

-NOAA's Space Weather Prediction Center compiles Kp from a global network of ground-based magnetometers.
+NOAA's Space Weather Prediction Center compiles Kp from a global network of ground-based magnetometers, coordinated with the GFZ Helmholtz Centre in Potsdam.
 Updates every three hours.
-SunGeo.net pulls this data and displays it alongside real-time solar wind measurements (speed, density, magnetic field) — the raw inputs that determine what Kp will do next.
+SunGeo pulls this data and displays it alongside real-time solar wind measurements (speed, density, magnetic field) — the raw inputs that determine what Kp will do next.

 Ring 5 is always current.
-And if you want the full context of why it's where it is, the solar panel is right there on the dashboard.
+And if you want the full context of why it's where it is, the solar conditions page is right there.

 Want to see what's happening right now?